OtterClam/otter-docs/docs/ottopia/events/adventure-competition-s2.md

 ![S2 5th Epoch Winners](img/ap_s2_winner5.jpg)

-Click [here](https://ottopia.app/leaderboard?adventure=1&epoch=21) to view the current AP ranking of all Ottos for this epoch.
+Click [here](https://ottopia.app/leaderboard?adventure=1&epoch=21) to view the final AP ranking of all Ottos for this epoch.

 ---